dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Explore.md

 Describe the overall content of your exploration effort.

-For each piece of insight, briefly describe what you uncovered.
+For each key insight, briefly describe what you uncovered.

 ### Insight 1

-Brief description of insight
+Brief description of insight.
+Link to artifact.

 ### Insight 2

 Brief Description of insight.
+Link to artifact.

 ## Next Steps